ͬÐÔÁµÉ«Çé Accreditations

 The Department of Mechanical Engineering

-- Program Educational Objectives (PEOS):
+- Program Educational Objectives (PEOs):

-- Student Outcomes (SO):
+- Student Outcomes (SOs):

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics;